neudecker-group/jedi/docsrc/examples/examples.rst

 Hydrostatic Pressure using X-HCFF
 ---------------------------------

 A lot of models have been developed to simulate pressure.
 X-HCFF is one of them that simulates Hydrostatic pressure.
-Here, Dewar and Ladenburg benzene are analyzed under 50GPa of pressure.
+Here, Dewar and Ladenburg benzene are analyzed under 50 GPa of pressure.

 .. code-block:: python